cindykiml/TTC-Delays/README.md

 import_clean_data.R: code used to clean the raw data and save as a new .csv

 ### Outputs
-The Outputs folder contains the final products of our paper
+The Outputs folder contains the final products of the report

 TTC-Delays.Rmd: The R Markdown script used to create the final report